Implementation of the division algorithm in JavaScript

 </html>

-The conditional instruction from line 7 is the selection block (3) from our algorithm.
-The instruction checks if y is equal to 0.
-When the condition is met, the alert() instruction is executed, immediately after the condition (input/output block (4)).
-When the condition is not met, the instruction after the else keyword is executed, in our case it is a compound instruction enclosed in brackets {} between lines 8 and 11.
-First on line 9 we declare the variable z, to which we assign the value of the quotient x by y (operating block (5)), and then on line 10 we write the result (input/output block (6)).
+The conditional statement on line 7 is the Decision block (3) from our algorithm.
+The statement checks whether y is equal to 0.
+If the condition is met, the alert() instruction, written immediately after the condition, is executed (Input/Output block (4)).
+If the condition is not met, the instruction following the keyword else is executed; in our case, this is a compound statement enclosed in curly braces {} between lines 8 and 11.
+First, on line 9, we declare the variable z, to which we assign the value of the quotient of x divided by y (Operation block (5)), and then on line 10, we output the received result (Input/Output block (6)).

-The </script> tag on line 12 terminates the program (algorithm end block (7)).
+The </script> tag on line 12 ends the program's execution (Stop block of the algorithm (7)).

-Then on lines 13 and 14 we close the </body> and </html> sections.
+Finally, on lines 13 and 14, we close the </body> and </html> sections.